Financial Spread Betting - A Trader's Guide Financial Spread Betting - A Trader's Guide

 1980 - 1990 -> Continuing Growth

-The spread betting market continued to grow in the 1980's boosted by the economic boom at the time, however the market was still restricted to a very narrow segment of the population.
+Boosted by the economic boom, other spread betting providers started to appear in the 1980s.
+During this period the spread betting market continued to grow, however the market was still restricted to a very narrow segment of the population.
 One of the problems at the time was that the spread betting companies only made prices for currencies, commodities, options, and a few major indices - markets not known to Joe Public and thereby only few professional investors were willing to bet on the direction of these markets.
 It is worth noting here that the general public were used to investing in stocks and bonds and spread betting at the time was still uncharted territory.

 The lack of technology during these years also made trading difficult for both investors and the companies themselves.
-The average investor found it difficult to acquire sufficient information on these markets in order to make a prediction on the market direction and second the technology was not advanced enough for providers to offer spreads on a multitude of markets.
+The average investor found it difficult to acquire sufficient information on these markets in order to make a prediction on the market direction and second the technology was not sufficiently advanced for providers to offer spreads on a multitude of markets.
 Spread betting is also a fast-moving instrument; spreads are continuously being created and adjusted in order for the system to work.
 The information about the spreads that the spread betting providers have created must be communicated to the trader immediately.
 Consequently, once the trader sees a spread, they must be able to execute a bet on the spread before it changes.
-In the 1980s, no real time portal was available to display the spreads and make the bets.
-The technology wasn't advanced enough for spread betting companies to offer spreads on stocks as this requires thousands of different spreads a day.
+In the 1980s, no real time portal was available to display the spreads and make the bets and traders were unable to access up-to-the-minute market news.
+The technology simply wasn't advanced enough for spread betting companies to offer spreads on stocks as this requires thousands of different spreads a day and spread betting firms were unable to offer real-time spreads for their range of markets.

 1990's -> Modern Day Spread Betting

 The mid-1990's beckoned the start of the technology boom and, although no one probably recognised it at the time, this was going to play an important part in the development of the spread betting industry.
 Stock market happenings became headline media news as dotcom stocks soared and this in turn helped to attract a younger and more IT-savvy audience.
+In the years that followed, financial spread betting would reach across every conceivable financial market, from shares to futures.
 In these days because of the brutal volatility many people did not have buy and hold investment plans for investing in technology stocks so looked at spread betting as a versatile tool for taking advantage of short-term price movements in individual companies and indices (such as the Nasdaq) alike.

 With the subsequent bursting of the technology bubble in March 2000 this brought a general bear market that ran well until 2003.
 This also helped bring the industry well in the spotlight as spread betting empowered investors to take advantage of market downturns.
 The bear market in share prices also saw the start of an extended period of weakness for the US dollar - the pound continued gaining value against the dollar and went from being worth some $1.40 in 2001 to more than $2 towards the end of 2007.
 The mainstream media started to cover global markets such as currencies and commodities such as gold and oil - and this helped to boost the interest of some people to these other markets.
 Although these markets were traditionally accessible via futures, spread betting allowed for such markets to be traded from one account, at a size that could be adjusted to reflect the individual's risk profile.